spatie/ray/docs/developing-ray-libraries/developing-a-ray-library.md

 ## Technology/Package choices

 For the development, we'll use [TypeScript](https://www.typescriptlang.org/docs/) as the primary language and the `esbuild` package to compile and bundle our library.

-_Note that if you were creating this library to be consumed on a website via a `<script>` tag, using the `rollup` package would be a better choice._

 We'll use the `superagent` npm package for sending data to Ray, and the `uuid` package for generating the required `UUIDv4` values for creating valid payloads.